-The bill would also require FedEx and other carriers to require an adult to show I.D. and sign for any deliveries--at a cost of around $20 per order!
+The bill would also require FedEx and other carriers to require an adult to show I.D. and sign for any deliveries--at a cost of around $20 per order.

 You can see that service offered here:

-This nonsensical bill would virtually wipe out all online sales of vape juice and hardware, making these products more expensive and completely inaccessible to customers who live in remote areas or who do not have a local vape shop to supply them.
+This bill would virtually wipe out all online sales of vape juice and hardware, making these products more expensive and completely inaccessible to customers who live in remote areas or who do not have a local vape shop to supply them.
 Individuals who are home bound, disabled or unable to drive would be out of luck.

 It would also put many vape companies under, just after they have expended every resource trying to meet the FDA's PMTA deadline.
-Without online retail sales, many companies would not be able to afford to stay in business and would not have enough time to pivot from online sales into only selling wholesale to vape shops.
+Without online retail sales, many companies would not be able to afford to stay in business and would not have enough time to pivot from online sales to only selling wholesale to vape shops.
 The end result would be the shuttering of many vape companies, including Kai's Virgin Vapor.

 PLEASE TAKE ACTION NOW: